prasan23bad042/C-D-Assist/README.md

-# 🚀 C_D_Assit - AI-Powered Bug Detection & Fixing for Python
+# 🚀 C&D Assit - AI-Powered Bug Detection & Fixing

-C_D_Assit is a lightweight AI tool that performs **automated bug detection and fixing** in **Python code**, optimized for systems with limited hardware resources.
+C&D Assit is a lightweight AI tool that performs **automated bug detection and fixing** optimized for systems with limited hardware resources.
 Designed with a focus on **real-time assistance**, it integrates a **custom-built web-based IDE** to provide a seamless debugging experience for developers.

 ---

 ## ✅ Current Implementation

 ### 🔧 What It Does
-- Takes **raw Python code** as input through a browser-based IDE interface.
+- Takes **raw code** as input through a browser-based IDE interface.
 - Automatically detects bugs and suggests **corrected code**.
 - Allows users to view **error outputs**, compare **fixed code**, and make corrections directly inside the IDE.
 - Supports **uploading Python files**, **language selection**, and **custom prompts** to control bug-fixing behavior.